owkin/flower-fedeca/README.md

 ## Run in deployment

 > \[!TIP\]
-> For more insights on how to use Flower's Deployment Engine, including setting up TLS and authentication check the [documentation](https://flower.ai/docs/framework/deploy.html).
+> For more insights on how to use Flower's Deployment Engine, including setting up TLS and authentication, check the [documentation](https://flower.ai/docs/framework/deploy.html).
 You may refer also to the [how to run Flower with Docker](https://flower.ai/docs/framework/docker/index.html) guide.

 You can spawn a Flower federation comprised of one `SuperLink` and four `SuperNodes` by running the `compose.yaml` file in this repository.
 You'll need to first build the image described in the `Dockerfile`.
 This will (1) install the dependencies in the `pyproject.toml` and (2) copy the content of the `data/` directory to the containers.